Credit Recovery Program & Summer School

 Program Overview

-Students have the opportunity to participate in one of two Summer School Sessions.
+Students have the opportunity to participate in our Summer School session.
 Our program is designed to help students meet academic requirements and recover credits.

 Academic Opportunities